reborg/reclojure/README.md

 * for all bitmap manipulation operations, use Numbers/static call directly
 * check all uses of aset, that after using it I'm correctly the returning the array.
 Even better get a macro to do te job of embedding that they way you want it, or use doto.
 Doto is the best.
 * evaluating if keeping java convention for defptorocol fn names, would prefer clj, but change after integration tests are all passing
 * now that INT coercion was put in right place, are those cast to INT still needed?
 Try remove once integration tests is working.
+I.e. ->bin-assoc unchecked int stuff.

 ## License